-- Ensure consistency with General Plan policies related to the preservation of established community character, and expectations for high quality development. - Respect the physical and environmental characteristics of the site. - Ensure safe and convenient access and circulation for pedestrians and vehicles. - Allow for and encourage individual identity for specific uses and structures. - Encourage the maintenance of a distinct neighborhood and/or community identity. - Minimize or eliminate negative or undesirable visual impacts.
+• Ensure consistency with General Plan policies related to the preservation of established community character, and expectations for high quality development.

-- Ensure protection of significant views from public right(s)-of-way in compliance with Section 20.30.100 (Public View Protection); and - Allow for different levels of review depending on the significance of the development project.
+- Respect the physical and environmental characteristics of the site. - Ensure safe and convenient access and circulation for pedestrians and vehicles. - Allow for and encourage individual identity for specific uses and structures. - Encourage the maintenance of a distinct neighborhood and/or community identity. - Minimize or eliminate negative or undesirable visual impacts. - Ensure protection of significant views from public right(s)-of-way in compliance with Section 20.30.100 (Public View Protection); and - Allow for different levels of review depending on the significance of the development project.

 Site development review is required before the issuance of a building or grading permit for any new structure.
 Structures that do not require a site development review (but instead require a zoning clearance) include, accessory structures, fences and/or walls, reconstruction or exterior remodeling of existing structures, one to four dwelling units, without a tentative or parcel map, and non-residential up to a maximum of 9,999 square feet of gross floor area.
 Site development review and approval is determined by either the Zoning Administrator or the Planning Commission.
-The City provides the DRC review process for site development reviews as described in the previous section.
 Table 3-14 below identifies the applicable review authority for different development types.